 evidence_source: HUMAN_CLINICAL

 snippet: "Affected patients are mainly characterized by neurological dysfunction and liver damage.
-Neurological dysfunction causes many identifiable symptoms, including vertical supranuclear ophthalmoplegia, cataplexy, dysarthria, dysphagia, seizures, speaking and swallowing difficulty, and dementia."
+Neurological dysfunction causes many identifiable symptoms, including vertical supranuclear ophthalmoplegia, cataplexy, dysarthria, dysphagia, seizures, speaking and swallowing difficulty, and dementia"

 explanation: This review directly attributes seizures to NPC-related neurological dysfunction.

-- target: Progressive Dementia
+- target: Progressive Mental Deterioration

 causal_link_type: DIRECT